» Firebricks – heavy dense fire clay bricks

 Hi Colin,

-Yes the clay bricks Mark mentioned that he used for building his oven in Western Australia are almost identical to clay firebricks from Ipswich, they contain grog in the body as well.
+Yes the midland clay bricks Mark mentioned that he used for building his oven in Western Australia are almost identical to clay firebricks from Ipswich, they contain grog in the body as well.
 You can use them.
 Then there are solid clay bricks from Midlands somewhere, they are the same, can get the contact details if you needed.
 Maybe far from York?

 Rado,